Last Modified: May 30, 2023

 We use the information we collect about you in the manner set out above either because it is necessary to perform the contract between us (providing the products or services ordered from us or opening and maintaining your account with us) or because we have a legitimate business interest.
 Our legitimate business interests include but are not limited to:

-- ensuring we continue to improve our service and better understand our users and customers and how you use our website, our apps and our products and services;
+- ensuring we continue to test and improve our service and better understand our users and customers and how you use our website, our apps and our products and services;

 - ensuring we can communicate with you and you can easily communicate with us and amend your preferences from time-to-time; and